Arfs6/Comodoro/CONTRIBUTING.md

 3. Give it a descriptive name. e.g. Add support for playing music depending on the current mode.
 4. Describe the feature.
 Everything!
 5. Submit the issue.
-6. If you're a developer and you'll want to solve it, read the (developers)[#developers] section.
+6. If you're a developer and you'll want to solve it, read the [developers](#developers) section.
 ## Developers
 You are a developer and you want to work on something?
 It is Simple.
 Just follow this steps:
 1. Tell the community you are going to work on it.
 If no issue has been opened for it, open it explaining the (bug)[#bugs] / ( feature )[#New Feature Request].